open-neuromorphic/open-neuromorphic.github.io/content/getting-involved/solving-neuromorphic-computings-key-challenges/_index.md

 #### Step 1: Tag Your GitHub Issues
 Our automated system uses a priority-based approach to select issues for this board.

--   **Primary Method (Recommended):** Add the `onm-collab` label to issues you'd like to feature.
+-   **Primary Method (Recommended):** Add the `help wanted` label to issues you'd like to feature.
 The system will prioritize the three most recent open issues with this tag.
 This is the best way to signal that a task is aligned with our community's collaborative goals.

--   **Fallback Method:** If a project has no open issues tagged with `onm-collab`, the system will automatically select the three most recent open issues, regardless of their labels.
+-   **Fallback Method:** If a project has no open issues tagged with `help wanted`, the system will automatically select the three most recent open issues, regardless of their labels.

 While not required for selection, we still recommend using tags like `good first issue`, `documentation`, `bug`, `enhancement`, and `testing` to help contributors find tasks that match their skills.